 Should I focus on building links to my site?

-Probably; it’s one of the ABC’s of SEO, after all.
+If you’re in a competitive space, probably.
+Backlinks are one of the ABC’s of SEO, after all.
 Focus on the easy gets.
 Building links can be a time-consuming slog, and not always worth the investment.
 Often we can get by without it.
 To dip its toes in, a geotargeted company might solicit local bloggers with the promise of free or heavily discounted services in return for great blog posts linking to the biz site.
 More than a decade ago, I paid link brokers to rent or purchase backlinks and guest posts, a strategy that still works, but has become prohibitively expensive to do safely.
 Reciprocal link trades?
 Rarely worth it.

 Please, help me revise our keyword scope.